 I never mentioned her habit again, unprompted.

 It wasn’t always bad.
 My mother was actually a very loving woman.
 She had an open door policy, willing to help anyone she could with their problems.
 After we moved to Baltimore in 1984, she did a lot of work helping to establish Baltimore’s Hispanic community.
-She helped families who arrived here find housing, employment and social services — whatever they needed to help make Baltimore home.
+She helped families who arrived here find housing, employment and social services—whatever they needed to help make Baltimore home.
 She even translated for them and helped them get into English classes.

 She was a strict mother, sometimes too strict.
 She put an emphasis on education and expected her children to achieve their potential, and she didn’t accept excuses.
 Most importantly, she believed in us.
 Mom always told us to believe in ourselves.
 She supported my desire to be a writer from a very early age, making me promise only that I would one day tell her story.
 But she also taught us that it didn’t matter what we became.
 “Fernando,” she told me once, “I don’t care if you’re a garbageman, as long as you’re a happy garbageman.
 As long as that’s what you want to do with your life, I’ll be proud of you.”

-Sadly, that all stopped when she was diagnosed with AIDS.
+Tragically, that all stopped when she was diagnosed with AIDS.
 She’d unknowingly had it for some time, and it was already at an advanced stage.
 She died of AIDS-related complications in 1991.
 She was 41 years old.
 AIDS would also take the life of her brother, Andres, whom she deeply regretted introducing to heroin.
 Uncle Andy, as I knew him, was the closest thing I had to a consistent father figure growing up.
-My little brother, Joe, who was not quite 16 when mom passed away, would end up in his own vicious struggle with addiction.
+My little brother, Joe, who was not quite 16 when mom passed away, would end up fighting his own vicious struggle with addiction.
 He eventually contracted AIDS, as well.
 We lost him on the day after Christmas, 2006.

 When my sons each turned 13, I took them out for a fancy dinner.
 We discussed girls over appetizers.
-They each proclaimed to know much; I reinforced the need to treat women with respect, and to protect against starting a family before being ready, something my mother and I had both failed at.
+They each proclaimed to know much; I reinforced the need to treat women with dignity and respect, and to protect against starting a family before being ready, something my mother and I had both failed at.
 Over dinner, we discussed the perils of alcoholism and addiction.
 I told them my mother’s story, the grandmother they met only as infants, and I was honest about my own struggles with alcohol during my early teens.
 Over dessert, I let them know that they could become anything they dreamed of.
 But I also let them know that I’d always be proud of them, even if they became garbagemen, as long as they were happy doing it.